 Think about it.
 Had you touched a hot flame or stove as a child and burnt yourself, the pain you felt would have taught you not to do it again.
 Were it not for the pain, you would have been severely burnt.
 In the same way, the pain in your mental or emotional world is trying to prevent you from getting severely burnt in your life, or else prevent you from repeating negative experiences.
 Learn to see each and every one of your so-called negative experiences as a dear friend coming to tell you what is wrong or what needs your attention.

 You can discover what is 'wrong' in your inner world once you recognise that you create your reality through your thinking.
 You attracted your past negative experiences in accordance with your core beliefs that determined your mental frequency at the time (and most likely still do) and hence what you attracted through the Law of Attraction.
-The experience is doing nothing more than alerting you to the opportunity to see and change your negative beliefs so as to not repeat the experience.
+The experience is doing nothing more than alerting you to the opportunity to see and change your negative beliefs so that you do not repeat the experience.

 | continued: page 2-of-2 |